 Created in collaboration with George Lynch, the Mr. Scary Mod is a custom-modified version of the Hot Mod V2.
-Want to supercharge your classic Marshall amp with more gain without applying a permanent modification?
+Want to supercharge your classic Marshall (and many other!) amps with more gain without applying a permanent modification?
 Then read more below and welcome to the Mr. Scary Mod!

 Check out the recent GEARCAST show on Kyle Bull’s YouTube channel where I had a great discussion about all things related to guitar tone and music.

 In the world of boutique fuzz pedal effects, Analog Man Mike Piera’s creations are among the most well-known and respected due to his attention to detail.
 His Sun Face fuzz is his most popular and based on the original Arbiter England Fuzz Face which was first introduced in 1966, but unlike the original which was built with a range of poorly matched components and haphazard quality control, Piera’s are built like finely tuned machines with every component being carefully measured and tested.
 Fuzz connoisseurs like Eric Johnson have reportedly gone through hundreds of Face Faces until finding just the right one.
 In any fuzz based around germanium transistors, proper matching, leakage testing, and biasing are all critical in order to get the most musical and harmonically rich fuzz.

 Wireless technology has come a long way over the past couple decades, and analog and digital units both are upping their game with improvements in sound quality, performance, and reduced latency.
 The Line6 G10S is the newest member of the Line6 Relay wireless family, which offers a broad range of wireless units for all applications and budgets.